xiaoyingpu/csci208/README.md

 `bucknell/csci208`

-A semester-long project: pick up a new language and answer questions.
+A semester-long project: pick up a new language and answer questions (~30).

+## The report

+- The PDF under `project` folder.
+- if you have the Haskell and LaTeX dependencies figured out, do

+> `pandoc -s *.md --bibliography biblio.bib --csl apa.csl --toc  -o out.pdf`

 __Note:__

-- the bibtex citations are in `biblio.bib`; they are cited as `[@citekey2015]`.
+- the bibtex citations are in `biblio.bib`; they are cited as `[@citekey2015]` in the markdown files.
-- if you have the Haskell and LaTeX dependencies figured out, do `pandoc -s *.md --bibliography biblio.bib --csl apa.csl --toc  -o out.pdf` will give a nice PDF of the whole thing.

 ## How to run code